 - If your match includes their social media account like Instagram or job information, do some recon.
 This sounds weird but this goes along with the whole fake profile thing.
 Most guys who include a bit more info tend to be legitimate real humans.

 - If you do meet up with someone, meet in a very public place and tell your friends or someone where you are going.
 Make sure said friend who knows what you are doing is awake or in the same time zone.
 If your friend is asleep and someone is about to kill you, it’s of no help.

 - If you do meet up with someone and you don’t know where you are going, do some research on Google Maps, etc. The dates I went on were in very public places so I knew if I was in some sort of trouble there would be thousands of people around.

 - Trust your gut instincts.
 If something feels off, you’re probably right.

 - Tinder overseas tends to move over to Whatsapp for texting.
 Data is pricey in other parts of the world so Whatsapp is usually where people tend to text.
 Also, non-iPhones are popular overseas so it’s better than text/iMessage.

 - Of course, there are other dating apps which you can use like Bumble but I found that it was not that as popular in Europe.

 - And two most important tips to share, be safe and have fun!

 I’m not really one who goes on a lot of dates when I’m home in California but I thought my Tinder travel experiences were great.
-Most of my dates didn’t make it to a second but I met some really nice guys, a handful of not so nice guys, some guys who I still talk to, and a lot of fond memories of my time in Spain.
+Most of my dates didn’t make it to a second but I met some really nice guys, a handful of not so nice guys, some guys who I still talk to, and yes my boyfriend, as well a lot of fond memories of my time in Spain.